How To Fit Student Loan Payments With Your Financial Goals

 Organize Credit Cards By Their Balances

 Next, chose a repayment strategy.
-There are a few tried-and-true methods for paying down debt, the two most common are the snowball and debt avalanche methods.
+The two most common and reliable ways to pay down debt are the snowball and debt avalanche methods.
 If seeing small consistent victories is what you need, then the snowball strategy is for you.
 However, if saving hundreds in interest is your goal then the debt avalanche method may suit you better.
+Both options, however, can help speed up repayment.

 Prioritize Your Financial Goals